The $L^p$ Dirichlet boundary problem for second order Elliptic Systems with rough coefficients: Bounds for the nontangential maximal function by the square function

-instead of \eqref{Eqqq-18}.
-However, this is still sufficient to conclude that Corollary \ref{S3:L6} holds for $w_1$ as well.
+in place of \eqref{Eqqq-18}.
+However, this is still sufficient to conclude that Corollary~\ref{S3:L6} holds for $w_1$ as well.

-We now look at Lemma \ref{S3:L8} and in particular the place it is used in the good-$\lambda$ Lemma \ref{LGL}.
-Recall that we apply this lemma in one place only, namely the estimate $\eqref{eq:Fnu}$, where $\Delta_i$ are Whitney cubes.
-Hence we might as well arrange that the balls $\Delta_r$ we consider in Lemma \ref{S3:L8} are from a dyadic grid on ${\mathbb R}^{n-1}$.
-Similarly, in the claim of Lemma \ref{LGL-loc} it suffices to consider $\Delta_d$ dyadic.
+We now look at Lemma~\ref{S3:L8} and, in particular, the place it is actually employed in the proof of the good-$\lambda$ inequality in Lemma~\ref{LGL}.
+Recall that we apply this lemma in one place only, namely the estimate in $\eqref{eq:Fnu}$, where $\Delta_i$ are Whitney cubes.
+Hence, we might as well arrange that the balls $\Delta_r$ we consider in Lemma \ref{S3:L8} are from a dyadic grid in ${\mathbb R}^{n-1}$.
+Similarly, in the claim of Lemma~\ref{LGL-loc} it suffices to consider $\Delta_d$ dyadic.